Weakly Supervised 3D Object Detection with Multi-Stage Generalization: Methodology

-where $\widetilde{\mathcal{D}}(X, Y)$ are the data with generated pseudo labels, $\mathcal{D}^{(l)}(X, Y)$ are the data with predicted labels, $(l)$ means the $l$-th self-training iteration.
+where $\widetilde{\mathcal{D}}(X, Y)$ is the dataset with generated pseudo labels, $\mathcal{D}^{(l)}(X, Y)$ is the dataset with predicted labels, $(l)$ means the $l$-th self-training iteration.
 Note that we do not keep the last network parameters for each self-retraining iteration and train the network $N_\theta$ for the same $\kappa$ epochs.

-We finally choose the second retraining strategy for better performance (Sec.~\ref{sec:disc}).
-Note that the correspondence learning branch in BA-Det needn't be trained along with the first-stage object detector.
-We do not train this branch in the self-retraining procedure.
+\paragraph{Generalization from close to distant objects.} A natural challenge for the monocular 3D object detector is that distant objects have fewer pixels, making it difficult to estimate their 3D position, especially depth estimation.
+Inspired by BA-Det~\citep{he2022badet}, we utilize geometric temporal aggregation to generalize the close objects to distant objects.
+Specifically, we learn the object-centric feature correspondence for an object with the object-centric temporal correspondence learning (OTCL) module and solve object-centric bundle adjustment (OBA) between the tracked object prediction $\{\widetilde{\mathbf{B}}_j^1,\widetilde{\mathbf{B}}_j^2,\cdots,\widetilde{\mathbf{B}}_j^T\}$ from $N_\theta$ during inference.